chimpwizard/playgound/dgraph/README.md

 # Use DGraph on a HA Cluster

-The goal of this POC is to run DGRAPH database on a cluster (swarm or kubernetes) where we can scale the database dynamically.
+The goal of this POC is to deploy the DGRAPH database on a docker swarm cluster where we can scale the database dynamically.

-When checking how to run dgraph on a container using the DGRAPH documentation  you notice that there is not a real HA configuration defined int he docker-compose or kubernetes files, instead is a very static configuration because there is a specific number of nodes declared on the files.
+When checking how to run dgraph on a container using the DGRAPH documentation  you notice that the defined HA configuration is very static becase the number of instances of the cluster are individual services declared in the  docker-compose or kubernetes files.

 I want to present an alternative that is more flexible, dynamic and easirer to scale.

-I want to be able to scale the number of master and worker nodes using docker swarm or kubernetes capabilities and make the cluster to addapt to that instead of reconfiguring the YAML files to achieve that.
-I hope the DGraph core team include something like this in the core docker image.
+I want to be able to scale the number of master and worker nodes using the swarm or kubernetes capabilities and make the cluster to addapt to that instead of reconfiguring the YAML files to achieve that.
+I hope the DGraph core team include something like this its core components.

 The code for this POC can be found [Here](http://github.com/chimpwizard/playground/dgraph/README.md)